 What Sets UM-Flint's Accounting (MSA) Program Apart?

-- As part of the world renowned University of Michigan system, UM-Flint can tap additional resources, expertise, and contacts at our sister campuses in Ann Arbor and Dearborn to assist our students, their research, and other initiatives.
+As part of the world-renowned University of Michigan system, UM-Flint MSA students have access to additional library and educational resources, expertise, and business databases at our campuses in Ann Arbor and Dearborn.

 The UM-Flint MSA program is accredited by AACSB-International.
 AACSB is the highest accrediting body for business schools worldwide.
 Only 12% of business schools are accredited by AACSB.
 In accordance with AACSB, we subscribe to the highest standards in management education.
 We prepare students to contribute to their organizations, the larger society and to grow personally and professionally throughout their careers.
 For more information, visit www.aacsb.edu.